 3. Storage: Place the produce in appropriate stores to avoid contamination & spoilage.
 Topped beets are ideally stored at a temperature of 0oc with 90-98% relative humidity can be kept for 4-6 months.

-- Organic Products Required:
+- Organic Products can be used:

 - 1. FYM: Reduces the usage of 20-25% Nitrogen Fertilizer.